 Ammunition stowage in early M60s is drawn here.
 In later tanks with a smaller AN/VRC series radio in place of the earlier AN/GRC series, eight rounds were stowed in the turret bustle.
 (Picture from Tank Data, vol. 3.)

-Ammunition stowage in early M60A1s is drawn here.
+Ammunition stowage in late M60A1s is drawn here.
+Earlier tanks had a three-round stowage tray instead of the three-round tubular stowage rack.
 (Picture from Tank Data, vol. 3.)

-The shape of the elongated turret on this M60A1 is very different from rounded turret on the tank above.
+The shape of the elongated turret on this M60A1 is very different from the rounded turret on the tank above.
 The 105mm gun has been moved forward, and the armor protection and ballistic shape was substantially improved from the old turret.
-This vehicle is also fitted with the aluminum wheels, but note the difference in the hull lifting eyes (horizontal versus vertical) compared with the above vehicle.
-Early hulls had three vertical lifting eyes, mid-production hulls had four horizontal lifting eyes, and late-production hulls were fitted with two horizontal lifting eyes.
-This tank is equipped with the AN/VSS-3A searchlight, which is plugged into the receptacle on the turret roof.
+This vehicle is also fitted with the aluminum wheels, but note the horizontal hull tiedown eyes compared with vertical hull tiedown eyes the above vehicle.
+M60 and M60A1 hulls up to serial number 5025 had three vertical tiedown eyes rated at 20,000lb (9000kg) each.
+M60A1s from serial number 5026 and 152mm gun-launcher tanks M60A2 from serial number 4426 had four horizontal tiedown eyes rated at 490,000lb (220,000kg) side load and 413,000lb (187,000kg) oblique load.
+Late-production hulls were fitted with only two horizontal lifting eyes, as the middle two were deleted.
+This tank is equipped with the 1kw AN/VSS-3A xenon infrared searchlight, which is plugged into the receptacle on the turret roof.
+The light had a peak candlepower output of 50 million, and could operate with a compact beam of 1° minimum or a spread beam of from 1° to 7°.
 In front of this on the gun tube is a pyrotechnic device to simulate the firing of the main gun.
 The right-hand blister for the coincidence rangefinder is visible near the top of the turret just below the commander's cupola.
 Armored top-loading air cleaners are also visible on the rear fenders between the stowage boxes.
 This tank belonged to the 24th Infantry Division, and was taking part in Exercise GALLANT EAGLE '79 at Eglin Air Force Base.
 (Picture taken 25 Oct 1978 by SSGT Dwight A. Jackson; available from the Defense Visual Information Center.)

 This Marine tank is fitted with explosive reactive armor (ERA).
 These tiles are composed of explosive sandwiched between two steel plates.
 When struck by a high-explosive antitank (HEAT) shell or missile, the HEAT penetrator detonates the explosive, sending the plates in opposite directions.
 This action destabilizes the HEAT penetrator, making it less effective at penetrating the tank's armor.
 This tank was participating in the US/Thai exercise THALAY THAI '89.
 (Picture taken 1 Sep 1989; available from the Defense Visual Information Center.)